donrax/hyde/about.md

 I'm a Deep Learning & Computer Vision Engineer with a strong background in Research and Development.
 <!--- <br/><br/><br/><br/><br/><br/> -->

-I'm pursuing a Ph.D. in the field of Deep Learning while working as a research scientist at a company focused on specialized quality control solutions in the pharma industry.
+I'm pursuing a Ph.D. in the field of Deep Learning while working as a research scientist at a company focused on specialized visual quality control solutions in the pharma industry.
 My main focus is the development of robust and scalable Deep Learning based Computer Vision models for real-time applications.
 My work includes full-stack development and the vertical-and-horizontal integration of the Deep Learning process into existing company processes and solutions.

 ------